igornunes-dev/api-task/README.md

   RabbitMQ acts as a messaging broker to queue and process email tasks asynchronously.
   Ensures reliable delivery and decouples email sending from main task processing.

+* **Unit & Integration Testing**
+  Implemented tests with JUnit and Mockito to ensure code reliability and coverage.

 ---

 ## Technologies